AnthonySuper/train_track/README.md

 That part is up to you.
 All it does is provide some nice helpers to make that task easier.

+TrainTrack may gain features in the future that also manage the actual tracking side.
+If you want to help develop that, shoot us a pull request!
 ### Why not just use ActiveRecord callbacks?

 Well, you could use those.